Danielduel/beatsaber-request-ui/docs/verification.md

 (docs) gitignore tools and add note about tagged versions (feature) Add an option to use extension as a panel (fix) Redesign clear button cross
+2 June 2021
+(docs) Add scripts and form cache to reduce hore of twitch staff not reading the repo

 0.0.4:
 14 May 2021